These 4 Questions Help Reveal If You're Drinking Too Much

 Do you find yourself questioning if you drink too much, or has your nightly glass of wine turned into a few a night, a few days a week?
 It might be time for a drinking checkup with your family doctor.

 According to the National Council on Alcoholism and Drug Dependence, excessive alcohol use is one of the most common causes of premature death in the United States.
 From 2006 to 2010, an estimated 88,000 alcohol-attributable deaths occurred annually in the United States.
 These deaths were caused by both injuries from motor vehicle collisions and chronic conditions such as alcoholic liver disease.
 After review of this evidence, the United States Preventive Services Task Force (USPSTF) recommended in late 2018 that all adults, including pregnant women, should be screened for unhealthy alcohol use by their primary care physicians.

-As important as it is to examine drinking patterns for both men and women, Virtua psychiatrist John Case, MD, points out that women are especially vulnerable to alcohol’s negative effects.
+As important as it is to examine drinking patterns for both men and women, women are especially vulnerable to alcohol’s negative effects.

 For women, drinking more than 3 drinks per day, or 7 per week, seems to be the threshold where long-term risks develop.
 Having more than 4 drinks per occasion is widely considered a dangerous binge.